-The site manager will keep an up-to-date inventory of all the hazardous chemicals and materials held at the school.
+The Site Manager / Office Manager will keep an up-to-date inventory of all the hazardous chemicals and materials held at the school.
 Unwanted or surplus chemicals and materials, including those that have become unsafe, will be disposed of by a registered waste carrier, in accordance with school procedures.